MicrosoftDocs/dynamics-365-project-operations/articles/time/copilot-in-time-entry.md

 - Log time.
 - Generate external comments.

+## Availability of Copilot in time entry feature

+- Copilot in time entry is available as a preview feature for **environments hosted in the NAM Microsoft Azure region**, having a Project Operations version starting from _4.103.0.x_ (feature is not available before this version) and up to _4.108.X.X_.
+- The feature will be **ON by default in all regions** from Project Operations version _4.120.X.X_ onwards.

+Contact your tenant administrator to confirm that your environment meets these requirements.

 ## Enable or disable the Copilot in time entry feature

-The Copilot in time entry feature is currently in preview and **can be accessed only in environments that are hosted in the NAM Microsoft Azure region**.
-Before you try to access this feature, contact your tenant administrator to confirm that your environment meets this requirement.

 To enable Copilot in time entry, follow these steps.

+1. Ensure that you meet the availability criteria to use this feature (see previous section).
 1. Sign in to Dynamics 365 Project Operations.
-1. Ensure that you're using Project Operations version _4.103.0.X_ or later.
-This feature isn't available for earlier versions.
 1. On the left navigation, change the area to **Settings**.
 1. In the **General** section, select **Parameters**.
 1. A list of organization units should appear.
 Double-tap (or double-click) the **Organization Units** row for the columns that aren't links.
 1. On the **Project Parameters** page, in the **Feature Control** field, select **Feature Control**.
 1. Select **Enable Copilot in time entry**, and then select **OK**.
+2. If instead you see the text **Disable Copilot in time entry**, this implies that the feature is already enabled.

 > [!NOTE]
 > To disable Copilot in time entry, follow the same steps, but select **Disable Copilot in time entry** in step 7.